 Best Companions For Tomato Plants

 Add beauty and color to the garden plot by planting Calendula, also known as pot marigold.
 Not to be confused with the common summer annual, Calendula is an excellent companion plant that repels insects.
 The flowers and tender young leaves of Calendula are edible and make a colorful and tasty addition to salads, soups, and stews.
 Plants in the marigold family repel root knot nematodes and white flies.

 Plant carrots adjacent or surrounding the area you allot to your tomato plants.
 Plant carrots early in the spring, before the tomatoes.
 This gives the carrots a chance to become established before they have to compete for nutrients with tomatoes or other late spring garden plantings.
 In mid-to-late summer, do a second planting of carrots, after tomatoes have matured, to provide a winter supply of the tasty root vegetable.

 Other Good Neighbors For Tomatoes

 “Good Neighbor” plants work in support of each other.
-Other garden herbs and vegetable useful in companion plantings with tomatoes include:
+Other garden herbs and vegetables useful in companion plantings with tomatoes include: